swcarpentry/shell-novice/episodes/06-script.md

 > we surround `$1` with double-quotes.
 {: .callout}

-We still need to edit `middle.sh` each time we want to adjust the range of lines, though.
+Currently, we need to edit `middle.sh` each time we want to adjust the range of lines that is returned.
-Let's fix that by configuring our script to use three command-line arguments.
+Let's fix that by configuring our script to instead use three command-line arguments.
-After the first command-line argument ($1), each additional argument that you provide will be assigned a special variable name of increasing interger values such that $1, $2, and $3 refer to the first command-line argument, the second command-line argument, and the third command-line argument, etc.
+After the first command-line argument ($1), each additional argument that we provide will be assigned a special variable name of increasing interger values such that $1, $2, $3, etc. refer to the first, second, third, etc. command-line arguments.

 Knowing this, we can use additional arguments to define the range of lines to be passed to `head` and `tail` respectively: